lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda/pricing.md

-# Cost
+# Pricing

-## What costs money?
+## What are charged?

-### Duration & Number of requests
+### Number of requests & Duration

-Charged per millisecond.
+Pay per calls.

-Based on the amount of assigned memory and the architecture.

-Pay for every GB-second

-ARM costs less per GB-second than x86.

-Cost is tiered:
-- Start with the free tier:
+- First 1 million requests are free
-  - 1 million requests/month
+- \$0.2 per 1 million requests thereafter ($0.0000002 per request)

+Pay per duration (in increments of 100ms):
-  - 400,000 GB-second of compute time
+- 400,000 GB-seconds of compute time per month FREE:
-- Price per GB-second Reduces after different tiers of billion seconds a month

-Pricing is based on a monthly aggregation across the account or organization (if using consolidated billing).
-Compute savings plans can be used
+  - = 400,000 seconds if function is 1 GB RAM
+  - = 3,200,000 seconds if function is 128 MB RAM
+- After that, $1.0 for 600,000 GB-seconds

+ARM architecture costs less than x86.

 ### Ephemeral storage